Updated for 2023

 701 State Dr., Los Angeles, CA 90037

 You may have glimpsed the Exposition Park Rose Garden while visiting the California Science Center.
 But if you haven’t already explored this rainbow of a rose garden, make sure to visit this picturesque spot this summer.
 You’ll find over 200 varieties of roses as well as a central fountain (which is a popular backdrop for photos).
-The Garden is open 8:30 am to dusk seven days a week, though the Garden is closed from January 1st to March 15th each year for maintenance.
+The Garden is open 8:30 am to dusk seven days a week.

 Manhattan Beach Botanical Garden